 1. Changes in Diet or Food

 If you are weaning your puppy off formula or you adopted your dog from the shelter, changing their food up immediately can give them diarrhea.
-Dog foods, though seemingly uniform, come with many added ingredients and variances—from grain-free to hypoallergenic—changing your puppy’s food or treats up on them can give them the runs.
+Dog foods, though seemingly uniform, come with many added ingredients and variances—from grain-free to hypoallergenic—so changing your puppy’s food or treats can give them the runs.

 How to Fix Their Upset Stomach